raynamharris/CV/README.md

 An (out-of-date) markdown version of my CV is available on my website at [https://www.raynamharris.com/CV/](https://www.raynamharris.com/CV/).

-A fancy autogenearted form of my CV is available at [CV-RMH.pdf](./CV-RMH.pdf).git
+A fancy auto-generated form of my CV is available at [CV-RMH.pdf](./CV-RMH.pdf).git